tomascupr/emdash/README.md

 Either download the DMG from Releases (or click the link above), or run the app locally — see Requirements and Getting Started below.

-Note: Builds are unsigned by default.
-On first launch, right‑click the app, choose Open, then confirm to bypass Gatekeeper.
-For signed/notarized builds, add Apple Developer credentials to GitHub Actions (see CI section below).

 ## Requirements

 - Node.js 18+ and Git